Government of Canada studies LGBTQ2 Health

 CBRC has been working with Parliamentarians of all political stripes to champion the need for a nation-wide review of LGBTQ2 health, the first of its kind in Canada.

-1. Submitting an evidence brief, which anyone can do before May 2
+1. Submitting an evidence brief (before May 2):

 2. Testifying as a witness to HESA, with organizations like CBRC invited to share research and expert opinion with the committee